Leading to a More Generous Region

-Part of our philanthropy initiative, our Big Days of Giving have raised $52 million for nonprofits in the Sacramento region since 2013.
+Big Days of Giving, part of our philanthropy initiative, has raised $91 million for nonprofits in the Sacramento region since 2013.

 This work occurs at the intersection of the Sacramento region's private, public, and philanthropic sectors.
 Our partnerships in all three sectors help us to make significant change together and grow support for local nonprofits.
 We know a strong nonprofit sector leads to a strong community, and we believe that — despite initially lagging national averages for both the percent of area households that give to nonprofits and the average amount given locally per household — giving to local organizations has been climbing in the Sacramento region, thanks in part to our focus in this area and the generosity of our community.

 Complementing our effort to grow philanthropic giving, we continue to develop our work in this arena through programs that aim to build the capacity of the local nonprofit sector.
-We embarked on this effort with Big Day of Giving, and have continued to foster it through micro grants and, most recently, The Lab Capacity Building Program, which fosters a thriving nonprofit sector by supporting diverse and emerging nonprofit leaders to achieve meaningful change, and are continuing that work with Cultivate, which nourishes connection and collaboration among leaders of color at local nonprofits.
+We embark on this effort annually with Big Day of Giving, fostered it previously through The Lab Capacity Building Program, a program that supported diverse and emerging nonprofit leaders to achieve meaningful change, and are continuing that work with Cultivate, which nourishes connection and collaboration among leaders of color at local nonprofits.